pygments/pygments/doc/docs/filterdevelopment.rst

 Writing own filters is very easy.
 All you have to do is to subclass the `Filter` class and override the `filter` method.
-Additionally a filter is instanciated with some keyword arguments you can use to adjust the behavior of your filter.
+Additionally a filter is instantiated with some keyword arguments you can use to adjust the behavior of your filter.